 We accept submissions to the Iowa Review Awards during the month of January.
-Look for this year's contest winners in our December 2014 issue!
+Judges for the 2024 Awards are Terrance Hayes (poetry), Sarah Viren (nonfiction), and Sequoia Nagamatsu (fiction).

 About the Contest

 Each January since 2003, The Iowa Review has invited submissions to The Iowa Review Awards, a writing contest in poetry, fiction, and creative nonfiction.
 Winners receive $1,500; first runners-up receive $750.
 Winners and runners-up are published in each December issue.